sammyLOMI22/TimeCalcv1.0/README.md

 ### Future Plans for Version 2.0
-1.Use time picker class instead of EditText field.
-2.Include more time calculation activities.
+1.Use time picker class instead of EditText field./N 2.Include more time calculation activities.